Tornado over Kansas: Reception and provenance

-The amateurish draftsmanship was noted by scholars including Kroiz, who disparagingly wrote that Curry's use of color created "a riot of tertiary hues that confuse the viewer's eye".
+The amateurish draftsmanship was noted by scholars including Kroiz, who wrote that Curry's use of color created "a riot of tertiary hues that confuse the viewer's eye".
 She described the work's green-blue shadows as "strange", and believed that the lighter halo-like region around the father's head was due to a mistake made while Curry was painting in the sky.
 Thus, Kroiz found that the painting is in stark contrast to more technically proficient works by the contemporary Regionalist painter Thomas Hart Benton.
 Benton even lamented that Curry's work sometimes had "a touch of vulgarity and cheapness".
 Curry himself admitted to both Tornado over Kansas's compositional shortcomings and his then lack of technical expertise, revealing what scholars interpreted as possible signs of the artist's depression, stress, and self-doubt.
 Nonetheless, Curry's openness instructed the public, and Kroiz believed it helped make painting more approachable for amateurs and common people.
 Sweeney was less critical than Kroiz in his assessment of the painting, describing Curry as "the least polemical and chauvinistic" of the Regionalists and writing that Curry's color and methods were "extremely sophisticated" in Tornado over Kansas.

 In 1931, real estate broker H. Tracy Kneeland offered to purchase Tornado over Kansas.
 In a letter to Curry, Kneeland explained his attraction to the work:

 Nevertheless, Tornado over Kansas was acquired in 1935 by the Hackley Art Gallery (now the Muskegon Museum of Art) from Ferargil Galleries, a venue for exhibitions of Curry's work during the early 1930s.

 Laurence Schmeckebier wrote in his 1943 biography of Curry that Tornado over Kansas was its artist's "best known and in many ways his greatest painting."
 The work was widely reproduced in surveys of American art published in the 1930s and 1940s.
 It has appeared in over 150 publications, including the 1936 first issue of Life magazine, and the 1996 film Twister.
 Because of its artistic and cultural significance, Tornado over Kansas was described by the Muskegon Museum of Art as a "national treasure" and a defining work of Curry's career and the Regionalist movement.